opensearch-project/documentation-website/_im-plugin/ism/error-prevention/api.md

 # ISM Error prevention API

-The ISM Error Prevention API allows you to enable ISM error prevention, as well as checking the validation status and message.
+The ISM Error Prevention API allows you to enable ISM error prevention and check the validation status and message.

 ## Enable error prevention validation

-Error Prevention Validation is configured by setting the `plugins.index_state_management.validation_service.enabled` parameter.
+You can configure error prevention validation by setting the `plugins.index_state_management.validation_service.enabled` parameter.

 #### Sample request